mugan86/angularjs-firebase-push-to-android/README.md

 https://console.firebase.google.com/?pli=1

+Show Notifications API KEY in Firebase:

+1. Select project.
+2. Click in "Settings" (icon) - Locate in up-left part.
+3. Project configuration.
+4. Select "Cloud Messaging" tab.
+5. Copy Server key that looks like this "AIzaSyBHlndxnzF9xFJ..." (not original, only to show)

 Select the existing project (if you have created, otherwise we will have to create a) and "Add firebase".

 ### Adding Firebase Our Google Account